Mt. Airy Christian Academy’s 2020-21 Operations

-Please watch the video below from Mrs. Vicky Webster, MACA’s Head of School, outlining MACA’s plans for opening our school this fall and how MACA will operate to serve our families for the 2020-21 school year.
+Please watch the video below from Mrs. Vicky Webster, MACA’s Head of School, outlining MACA’s operations to serve our families for the 2020-21 school year.

 To learn more about our admissions process, click here >>

 ———————————– March 2020 – Distance Learning ——————————————

 Mt.
 Airy Christian Academy Stays Ahead of the Distance Learning Curve

 Educating Students Fully Online Just Two Days After School Closures